FOR LAWYERS

 • Witness accounts

-By keeping these records, employees will be able to present a detailed timeline of when the retaliatory behavior occurred and what sparked the retaliatory firing.
+By keeping these records, employees can create a detailed timeline of events that show when the retaliatory behavior occurred and what led to the wrongful termination.

 3. Report any wrongful deeds to the appropriate authorities